About Aaron

 Aaron standing at a podium on a stage next to a screen that reads "Thank you" with a dozen audience members looking in the direction of the stage.

-As Director of Professional Development and Executive Director of NYU’s ASD Nest Support Project, I led the team supporting the largest autism inclusion model in the country.
+As Director of Professional Development and Executive Director of NYU’s Nest Support Project, I led the team supporting the largest autism inclusion model in the country.
 I developed and presented dozens of workshops, consulted with hundreds of teachers and principals—to help educators see and meet the needs of autistic students in inclusive classrooms.
-At ASD Nest I oversaw the program’s expansion to more than 50 schools serving kindergarten to 12th grade students across New York City; I developed the middle and high school model in collaboration with a team of secondary educators; and I led the international expansion of the ASD Nest model to the city of Aarhus, Denmark.
+At Nest I oversaw the program’s expansion to more than 50 schools serving kindergarten to 12th grade students across New York City; I developed the middle and high school model in collaboration with a team of secondary educators; and I led the international expansion of the Nest model to the city of Aarhus, Denmark.

 Aaron leans in front of a table in front of four elementary aged students, two of whom are raising their hands.
 A banner at the bottom reads "Big jump: autism numbers spike" with an "abc" logo in the corner.